first time in Stockholm

 You will probably discover some of them on your journey through the city.

-While many of them can be found immediately without instructions, others are better hidden and tricky to find so if you want to see the best metro stations it’s recommendable to do some research before.
+While many of them can be found immediately without instructions, others are better hidden and tricky to find so if you want to see the best metro stations it’s recommended to do some research before.

 Stockholm metro station